42BV/mad-spring-connect/docs/middleware.md

 ### Custom calls with applyMiddleware

-You can create custom fetch operations but still apply the configured middleware because the applyMiddleware and getFetch functions are exposed:
+You can create custom fetch operations but still apply the configured middleware.
+This works because the applyMiddleware and getFetch functions are both exposed:

 ```ts
 const promise = applyMiddleware(getFetch()(url, options), { url, method, queryParams, payload });